The following electives are offered within each of the streams of enquiry:

 This seminar will offer students an introduction to Premodern Critical Race Studies (PCRS) – a wide-ranging, interdisciplinary field that is concerned with manifestations of race and modes of race-making that prevailed in the premodern world (± pre-1750).
 PCRS is an intellectual tradition that developed from, and continues to be shaped by, scholars of colour who seek to resist the historical erasure of Black persons and other marginalised groups from premodern European literary archives.
 It also strives to counteract the denial that persists in literary and historical criticism, of the long-standing reality of racial ideology and its destructive effects.

-By way of a cultural-historical exploration of race, the seminar aims to provide students with an understanding of the complexities of racial ideology and of the historical role of literature as a vehicle of racial fashioning.
+By way of cultural-historical studies, this seminar aims to provide students with an understanding of the complexities of racial ideology, the historical role of literature as a vehicle of racial-fashioning, and methodologies for exploring the literature of the past to make sense of the present.

 Literature: